zkonduit/ezkl/README.md

 ezkl send-proof-evm -S ./mymnemonic.txt -U myethnode.xyz --addr 0xFFFF --proof-path my.snark
 ```

-#### using pre-generated SRS
+### using pre-generated SRS

 Note that you can use pre-generated KZG SRS.
 These SRS can be converted to a format that is ingestable by the `pse/halo2` prover ezkl uses by leveraging [han0110/halo2-kzg-srs](https://github.com/han0110/halo2-kzg-srs).
 This repo also contains pre-converted SRS from large projects such as Hermez and the [perpetual powers of tau repo](https://github.com/privacy-scaling-explorations/perpetualpowersoftau).
-Simply download the pre-converted file locally and point `--params-path` to the file !
+Simply download the pre-converted file locally and point `--params-path` to the file.

+> Note: Ensure you download the files in raw format.
+As this will be more performant and is the serialization format `ezkl` assumes.

 ### general usage 🔧